Ed FitzGerald: Career

-2014 Gubernatorial candidacy
+2014 Ohio gubernatorial campaign

-FitzGerald, a Democrat, was frequently mentioned as a potential gubernatorial nominee for 2014.
+FitzGerald was frequently mentioned as a potential gubernatorial nominee for 2014.
 In 2012, he gave a videotaped response to Governor John Kasich's speech at the Republican National Committee.
 In March 2013, he formed an exploratory committee to consider a campaign for governor of Ohio.

-On April 24, 2013, he announced his candidacy for Governor of Ohio.
-Senator Sherrod Brown and former Governor Ted Strickland endorsed FitzGerald's candidacy.
-On May 6, 2014 FitzGerald won the Democratic primary with 83% of the vote.
+On April 24, 2013, he announced his candidacy for governor of Ohio.
+FitzGerald was endorsed by Senator Sherrod Brown, former Governor Ted Strickland, Congresswoman Marcy Kaptur, Columbus mayor Michael B. Coleman, Cleveland mayor Frank G. Jackson and numerous unions.
+On May 6, 2014, FitzGerald won the Democratic primary with 83% of the vote.

 FitzGerald released a plan for state-funded universal preschool in addition to announcing his support for gay marriage.
 He criticized Kasich for signing into law income tax cuts that save larger sums of money for wealthier Ohioans than poorer ones, while increasing sales taxes, which tax a larger percentage of income from poorer Ohioans than from wealthier ones.
 FitzGerald also chided Kasich for a lack of transparency at JobsOhio, the privatized economic development agency that Kasich formed, and for signing into law bills that cut early voting days and limit the distribution of absentee ballot applications.

 On November 20, 2013, FitzGerald picked Eric Kearney to be his running mate.
 On December 10, Kearney stepped down from the ticket due to increasing controversy surrounding back taxes he and his wife owed.
 FitzGerald later selected Sharen Swartz Neuhardt, an attorney from the Dayton area, to be his running mate.

-On August 1, 2014, FitzGerald was asked to explain an October 13, 2012 incident in which he was found in a parking lot at about 4:30 am in a car with a woman, who was not his wife.
+On August 1, 2014, FitzGerald was asked to explain an October 13, 2012, incident in which he was found in a parking lot at about 4:30 am in a car with a woman, who was not his wife.
 FitzGerald dismissed the allegations as baseless and "disgusting."
 It was later verified with the Westlake Police Department that it was indeed Fitzgerald in the vehicle with the woman.
 It was also learned that FitzGerald did not have a valid driver's license at the time of this incident, and had not had one for approximately ten years.
 In November 2012, FitzGerald did obtain a permanent driver's license in Ohio.

-FitzGerald was defeated by incumbent Republican Gov. John Kasich in the November 4, 2014 election losing 86 of Ohio's 88 counties including his own home county of Cuyahoga.
+FitzGerald was defeated by Kasich in the November 4, 2014, election losing 86 of Ohio's 88 counties including his own home county of Cuyahoga.
 He only received a majority in Athens and Monroe counties.

-2026 Congressional candidacy
+2026 congressional campaign

 After stepping away from politics for over a decade, FitzGerald announced that he would challenge incumbent Max Miller in Ohio's 7th congressional district in the 2026 midterms.
+He was defeated in the primary by Brook Park councilmember Brian Poindexter.